SpecterOps/TierZeroTable/README.md

 Values:
 - YES
 - NO
-- IT DEPENDS: If the asset is Tier Zero in some legitimate configuration but not always
+- IT DEPENDS - If the asset is Tier Zero in some legitimate configuration but not always.

 ### Reasoning
 The explanation of why the asset is or is not Tier Zero, including an abuse summary and if the asset is a security dependency for Tier Zero.